 The genus Ficus belongs to the family Moraceae, and there are around 850 species of trees, shrubs, vines, etc...
 They are an important food resource for wildlife in the tropics, and in some cultures, they are highly important for places of worship and also for their many practical uses.
 There is evidence that 2 types of the Fig (Common Fig and Sycamore Fig) were among the first plant species that were deliberately bred for agriculture in areas throughout the Middle East, possibly starting more than 11,000 years ago.
 If this is true, the cultivation of the Ficus would precede the cultivation of grain by hundreds of years.

-The Ficus tree is characterized by it’s twisting branches and it’s well-known fruit.
+The Ficus tree is characterized by its twisting branches and its well-known fruit.
 It can grow to heights of 30-60 feet tall in natural conditions, with its dense canopy possibly growing as wide as tall.
-Glossy leaves and gracefully drooping branches is what characterizes the Ficus Benjamina and the leaves are organized into 3-7 bright green lobes.
+Glossy leaves and gracefully drooping branches are what characterizes the Ficus Benjamina and the leaves are organized into 3-7 bright green lobes.
 The Ficus Lyrata has leaves that are variable in shape, but often with a wider bottom and narrow middle, which resembles a fiddle.
-This particular Ficus tree is unique, as it starts it’s life as an epiphyte high on top of another tree, and then sends its roots down to the ground to envelope the trunk of the host tree and slowly strangles it.
+This particular Ficus tree is unique, as it starts its life as an epiphyte high on top of another tree, and then sends its roots down to the ground to envelope the trunk of the host tree and slowly strangles it.
 It can also grow on its own, as a free-standing tree.

 The Ficus Benjamina tree's roots are radical also.
 The United States Forest Service states that “Roots grow rapidly invading gardens, growing under and lifting sidewalks, patios, and driveways.”
 They say that this species should be used outdoors as a hedge or clipped screen, as the tree form is much too large for outdoor residential planting.
 It is the most popular kind of Ficus houseplant though.
 This is due to its tolerance of poor growing conditions and rapid growth.
 It does best in high sunlight but also survives in moderate shade.
 It needs more water in the summer months, but just enough to keep it from drying out in the winter.
 In some cases, it can grow too large indoors, so it may need to be repotted or need drastic pruning.
 If there are even small changes in the light made to its surroundings, it may drop many of its leaves and replace them, which is its way of adapting to the new light.